MGCS Application Process

 After Applying

-The Admissions Committee reviews all application materials and invites the most promising applicants to a mandatory, pre-admission interview in early spring.
+The Admissions Committee reviews all application materials and invites the most promising applicants to a mandatory, pre-admission virtual interview in early spring.
 At the conclusion of all program interviews, both applicants and programs will submit ranked lists of preferred placements to NMS according to deadlines posted on the NMS website.
 The binding results of the Match will be released to both applicants and programs simultaneously in late spring.
 Accepted students begin classes at the end of August.

 Requirements